M-Codes6/AI-Powered-Health-Assistant/README.md

 https://sympai.streamlit.app/

 # Overview
   The AI Health Assistant is a Python-based application that provides health advice to users based on symptom detection.
 By leveraging machine learning models and natural language processing techniques, the assistant offers intelligent insights and symptom-based recommendations.
-This project was developed as part of the AICTE
-   Internship on AI: Transformative Learning with TechSaksham, a joint CSR initiative by Microsoft and SAP.
+This project was developed as part of the AICTE Internship on AI: Transformative Learning with TechSaksham, a joint CSR initiative by Microsoft and SAP.

 # Key Features

-**Symptom Detection**: Detects user symptoms and provides relevant health advice.
+**Symptom Detection:** Detects user symptoms and provides relevant health advice.
-**Pretrained AI Model**: Utilizes cutting-edge machine learning models from the transformers library for natural language processing tasks.
+**Pretrained AI Model:** Utilizes cutting-edge machine learning models from the transformers library for natural language processing tasks.
-**Efficient Data Handling**: Handles and processes health-related data efficiently using pandas and numpy.
+**Efficient Data Handling:** Handles and processes health-related data efficiently using pandas and numpy.
-**User-Friendly Interface**: Built with Streamlit for an interactive and intuitive user experience.
+**User-Friendly Interface:** Built with Streamlit for an interactive and intuitive user experience.
-**Fuzzy Matching**: Integrates fuzzywuzzy for enhanced text matching capabilities.
+**Fuzzy Matching:** Integrates fuzzywuzzy for enhanced text matching capabilities.

 # Project Structure
-Ai-Chatbot
+AI-Powered-Health-Assistant
 ├── app.py               # Main application entry point
 ├── health_data.csv       # Health-related dataset
 ├── models.py             # Pretrained model loading and handling
 ├── requirements.txt      # Project dependencies
 ├── symptom_processor.py  # Symptom processing logic
 └── __pycache__/          # Cached files (excluded from version control)

 # Technologies Used
    Programming Language: Python